get-convex/aggregate/README.md

 });
 ```

 When you call the `addTwo` mutation, the count will increase by... one.
-But
+That's because TypeScript runs both `db.query`s before running the `db.patch`s.
-with the Aggregate component, the count goes up by two as intended.
+But with the Aggregate component, the count goes up by two as intended.

 ```ts
 export const addTwo = mutation({